gbhumphrey1/PMIS_PCIS/README.md

 Contents:
 * `PMI_PCIS.R`: code to implement the PMIS and PCIS algorithms.
 * `PMIS_run.R`: run the PMIS algorithm to select the most relevent inputs for a given set of input data.
-* `PCIS_run.R`: run the PCIS IVS algorithm to select the most relevant inputs for a given set of input data.
+* `PCIS_run.R`: run the PCIS algorithm to select the most relevant inputs for a given set of input data.
 * `inp_dat.csv`: an example input data file.
 Column 1 contains an array of data labels or IDs (e.g. dates on which data were recorded); columns 2 to P+1 contain the P candidate input variables; and column P+2 contains the response variable, while the rows are data points.
 The first row contains the variable names.

 To run the PMIS algorithm, the following command should be used: